IncoDocs raises $1.2M seed round led by Maersk GrowthRead the announcement

 How to obtain a Phytosanitary Certificate for export shipments?

 The importer of goods requires a phytosanitary certificate to get the products cleared through customs before the shipments arrives into port.
-The shipper of the goods must contact their country’s relevant department and apply for the certificate.
+The shipper of the goods must contact their country’s relevant department for inspection and apply for the phytosanitary certification.
 Usually applicants must first be registered with the department before applying for the relevant certificate.
-The exporter’s facility may have to be inspected by an authorized officer to ensure that it complies with strict hygiene standards to be eligible for export.
+The exporter’s facility may have to undergo an inspection by an authorized officer to ensure compliance with strict hygiene standards and federal regulations for export.

 Today most government departments require shippers to apply for Health certificates and phyto certificates online.
 However, in some cases a manual paper document can be submitted for approval.